Manage the production of video games

 The Producer training takes place over an average of three days at school and two days devoted to the development of professional experience (internship, short contracts, professional projects...).

-The Level 6 RNCP title "Producer / Video Game Project Manager" is delivered at the end of the studies, depending on the results obtained (Bachelor's degree).
+The Level 7 RNCP title "Creative Strategy Manager / Producer" is delivered at the end of the studies, depending on the results obtained (Master's degree).

 This diploma validates the acquisition of professional and social skills, professional integration and communication in English.